 After an accident, you’ll want to contact your insurance company immediately.
 Program your agent’s direct line or your carrier’s 1-800 claims hotline number into your phone.
 Your carrier will be able to help you start the claims process.

 Pro tip: Lifehacker.com recommends putting an ICE number on your smartphone’s lock screen wallpaper.
-If you’re hurt or unconscious, paramedics or anyone else who finds you will be able to get in touch with your emergency contact without unlocking your phone.
+If you’re hurt or unconscious, paramedics or anyone else who finds you will be able to easily see the information and get in touch with your emergency contact without unlocking your phone.

 What emergency numbers do you keep in your phone?
 Let us know in the comments below.